The Ultimate 7 Day Malaysia Itinerary – 5 Different Ideas

 How to get around Malaysia

 The good news is it’s incredibly easy to get around Malaysia.
-There is a good public transportation system and affordable busses, trains and flights.
+There is a good public transportation system and affordable buses, trains and flights.

 Whether you’re a budget backpacker or travelling in style, getting around Malaysia is relatively straightforward.
 The best website to use for booking transport in Malaysia is 12Go.
 You can book busses and boats through this easy-to-use website.